Carefree, Arizona: Sites of interest

 The Carefree sundial, designed by architect Joe Wong and solar engineer John I. Yellott, was erected in the Sundial Circle plaza in 1959 and claims to be the "third largest sundial in the Western Hemisphere".
 The sundial, which points to the North Star, is made from a steel frame and covered in anodized copper.
 It measures 90 ft in diameter.
 The metal gnomon, the shadow-casting portion of the dial, stands 35 ft above the plaza and extends 72 ft.

 Carefree was the long-time home of Southwestern Studios, originally built in 1968 as Fred Graham Studios by actor, stunt man, and Arizona Film Commissioner Fred Graham.
-The sprawling 160 acre desert property adjacent to North Scottsdale featured three state-of-the-art soundstages, edit bays, 35mm screening room, make-up, production facilities, western street and back lot.
+The sprawling 160 acre desert property adjacent to North Scottsdale featured three state-of-the-art soundstages, edit bays, 35mm screening room, make-up, production facilities, western street and backlot.
 In the early 1970s, Stage 1 of the studio was used for The New Dick Van Dyke Show starring Dick Van Dyke, Hope Lange, Fannie Flagg, and Marty Brill.
-Stage 1 also was used for the filming of one of Orson Welles' last films, The Other Side of the Wind, with John Huston, Oja Kodar, Susan Strasberg, Bob Random and Peter Bogdanovich.
+Stage 1 also was used for the filming of The Other Side of the Wind, starring John Huston, Oja Kodar, Susan Strasberg, Bob Random and Peter Bogdanovich.

 The studio was used for the filming of Bob Hope's last feature film, Cancel My Reservation, with Eva Marie Saint, Ralph Bellamy, and Forrest Tucker.
-Scenes were also shot in Carefree and at the studio for Michaelangelo Antonioni's Zabriskie Point, on the back lot, where a mock-up of the Carefree mansion was built and then exploded.
-The studio was also used for Paul Newman's scenes in Pocket Money, for Bill Cosby's feature debut, Man and Boy, for which the western street was built, and for Bill and Ted's Excellent Adventure, again the western street.
+Scenes were also shot in Carefree and at the studio for Michelangelo Antonioni's Zabriskie Point, on the back lot, where a mock-up of the Carefree mansion was built and then exploded.
+The studio was also used for Paul Newman's scenes in Pocket Money; for Bill Cosby's feature debut, Man and Boy, for which the western street was built; and for Bill and Ted's Excellent Adventure, again the western street.
 The short, silent feature Time River was shot on Stages 2 and 3 and extensively on the back lot and western street sets.